jorgegv/rage1/doc/MAPGEN.md

 - PNG file(s) with BTILE graphic data.
-Each PNG BTILE file has an associated TILEDEF (.tiledef) file which indicates the name, position, size and default tile type (OBSTACLE, ITEM, DECORATION) for each of the BTILEs included in a given PNG file.
+Each PNG BTILE file has an associated TILEDEF (.tiledef) file which indicates the name, position, size and default tile type (OBSTACLE, ITEM, DECORATION, CRUMB) for each of the BTILEs included in a given PNG file.

   TILEDEF files should be very easy to generate by hand when opening the PNG file and activating the grid.
 A tiledef file is composed of lines with